rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 ## Result ordering

 In Pandas, `join` and `groupby` operations provide certain guarantees about the order of rows in the result returned.
-In Pandas `join`, the order of join keys are either preserved or sorted lexicographically by default.  `groupby` sorts the group keys, and preserves the order of rows within each group.
+In a Pandas `join`, the order of join keys are either preserved or sorted lexicographically by default.  `groupby` sorts the group keys, and preserves the order of rows within each group.
 In some cases, disabling this option in Pandas